Austintjh19/EduLink-NUS/docs/UserGuide.md

 - Tagging System: Categorize students with custom tags for streamlined organization and quick retrieval of specific student groups.
 - Export and Import Functionality: Seamlessly export student data to CSV files for external use and import data from JSON files for easier management of diverse organizational data.
 - Undo Functionality: Safeguard against accidental changes with the ability to undo the last action.
-- User-friendly Interface: Intuitive GUI layout.

 #### User Proficiency and Expectations

 - Level of Relatedness: Users of EduLink-NUS are assumed to have a direct relationship with NUS and are actively engaged in academic activities, including teaching, student mentoring, and administrative tasks related to student management.

 - Comprehension: Users of EduLink-NUS are assumed to have a strong comprehension of academic terminology and procedures used within NUS.
-They are familiar with concepts such as the student IDs and module grading system.
+They are familiar with concepts such as student IDs and the module grading system.

-- Prior Knowledge: Users of EduLink-NUS re assumed to possess prior knowledge of computer applications and basic technical skills necessary to navigate software interfaces
+- Prior Knowledge: Users of EduLink-NUS are assumed to possess prior knowledge of computer applications and basic technical skills necessary to navigate software interfaces.

-- Desire for Efficiency: Users of EduLink-NUS prioritize efficiency and productivity in their academic tasks.
+- Desire for Efficiency: Users of EduLink-NUS prioritize efficiency and productivity in their academic administration tasks.

 #### Why This Guide Matters

-This guide is more than just a manual, it is your gateway to maximizing your experience with EduLink-NUS.
+This guide is more than just a manual, it is a gateway to maximize your experience with EduLink-NUS.
 By following the instructions and insights provided here, you'll discover shortcuts, tips, and strategies to streamline your workflow and enhance productivity.
 Whether you're a seasoned user or just getting started, this guide will equip you with the knowledge and skills to leverage EduLink-NUS effectively.

 We're excited to embark on this journey with you and help you make the most out of your academic engagement at NUS with EduLink-NUS.
 So let's dive in and unleash the full potential of EduLink-NUS together!

 --------------------------------------------------------------------------------------------------------------------
 ## How to use this User Guide

+#

 This section is designed to help users effectively navigate the User Guide for EduLink-NUS.
 Below, you'll find information on how to interpret icons, formatting, and instructions provided throughout the document.

 #### Navigating the Document:
 - **Table of Contents:** Located at the beginning of the document, the Table of Contents provides an overview of the topics covered.
 Users can click on any section title to jump directly to that part of the guide.

 - **Section Organization:** Each section is organized with headings and subheadings, breaking down information into manageable chunks.
 Users can easily locate specific topics or commands by scanning through the contents.

 #### Sections:

-Below is a detailed overview of the main sections within this User Guide and what you can expect to find ther.
+Below is a detailed overview of the main sections within this User Guide and what can be expected from each section.

-- [Installation](#installation): If you're new to EduLink-NUS or require guidance on installing the application, navigate to this section for step-by-step instructions.
+- [Installation](): If you're new to EduLink-NUS or require guidance on installing the application, navigate to this section for step-by-step instructions.

-- [Getting Started](#getting-started): Designed for beginners, this section provides an introductory overview of EduLink-NUS, covering essential information such as the [Layout](#layout) and [Command format](#command-format).
+- [Getting Started](): Designed for beginners, this section provides an introductory overview of EduLink-NUS, covering essential information such as the [Layout]() and [Command format]().

-- Commands: Section of the User Guide that delves into the intricacies of EduLink-NUS commands, it is here where you'll find detailed explanations and practical examples for effective command usage.
+- [Commands](): Section of the User Guide that delves into the intricacies of EduLink-NUS commands, it is here where you'll find detailed explanations and practical examples for effective command usage.

-- Command Summary: For experienced users seeking a quick reference, this section offers a concise summary of all supported commands.
+- [Command Summary](): For experienced users seeking a quick reference, this section offers a concise summary of all supported commands.

-- FAQ: Should you encounter any queries or uncertainties while using the application, refer to this section for answers to frequently asked questions.
+- [FAQ](): Should you encounter any queries or uncertainties while using the application, refer to this section for answers to frequently asked questions.

 <box type="info" seamless>
-For **first time** users of the applicaiton, it is  **highly recommend** for you to read through the [Getting Started](#getting-started) section before utilizing the application.
+For first-time users of the application, it is highly recommended for you to read through the Getting Started section before utilizing the application.
 </box>

 #### Icons:

 As you navigate through this user guide, you'll encounter colored boxes containing valuable insights.
-Each box is adorned with an icon at the top, indicating the type of information it holds.
+Each box is adorned with an icon, indicating the type of information it holds.

 | Icon                                   | Meaning                                                      |
 |----------------------------------------|--------------------------------------------------------------|